 3. Participant recruitment: The CCNP has access to the entirety of Rutgers University’s patient population.
 We have relationships with the treatment staff in various clinical programs and can access reports that allow us to identify appropriate clinics for meeting recruitment goals.
 Should you be interested in running research protocols with patients with neurological, ophthalmologic, or physical health conditions, we can also procure those samples for you.
 You tell us what you the types of participants you want and we deliver.

 4. Highly trained and experienced research assistants: Our research staff have extensive experience recruiting and running adults and children through research protocols.
-They are trained to use sophisticated diagnostic (e.g., SCID for DSM-5) and symptom assessment tools (e.g., PANSS, BPRS, Young Mania Scale, HAM-D) and experimental procedures.
+They are trained to use sophisticated diagnostic (e.g., SCID for DSM-5) and symptom assessment tools (e.g., PANSS, BPRS, Young Mania Scale, HAM-D,SIPS) and experimental procedures.
 Hiring and retaining high-quality and well-trained research staff is extremely difficult and costly.
 By using the CCNP, you bypass those difficulties and costs.

 Project Proposal Submission Process